MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 Having completed the **Microsoft R Services** tutorials, you are ready to dive right in and start using R for your own purposes.
 While the tutorials have given you the basic tools to begin exploring, you may still want more guidance for your specific tasks.
 Luckily, there is a huge library of Microsoft R Services, R, and S documentation that can help you perform almost any task with R. This brief roadmap points you toward some of the most useful documentation that Microsoft is aware of.
 (If you find other useful resources, drop us a line at revodoc@microsoft.com!)

-The obvious place to start is with the rest of the **Microsoft R Services** document set, which includes documentation on the **R Productivity Environment** (on Windows) and the **RevoScaleR** package for scalable data analysis (on all platforms):
+The obvious place to start is with the rest of the **Microsoft R Services** document set, which includes documentation on the **RevoScaleR** package for scalable data analysis (on all platforms):

-- *Revolution R Enterprise R Productivity Environment Getting Started Guide* (RevoRPE\_Getting\_Started.pdf).
-A tutorial introduction to the RPE, which provides an integrated development environment together with a console interface to the R interpreter and features interactive debugging of your R code.
-- *Revolution R Enterprise R Productivity Environment User’s Guide* (RevoRPE\_Users\_Guide.pdf).
-A more detailed explanation of using the RPE.
 - *RevoScaleR Getting Started Guide* (RevoScaleR\_Getting\_Started.pdf).
 A tutorial introduction to RevoScaleR, providing extended examples of using RevoScaleR to analyze huge data sets via parallel external memory algorithms.
 - *RevoScaleR User’s Guide* (RevoScaleR\_Users\_Guide.pdf).
 A more detailed explanation of the features of RevoScaleR, including data manipulation, linear models, logistic regression, generalized linear models, a contingency table analysis, and decision trees and forests.
 - *RevoScaleR Distributed Computing Guide* (RevoScaleR\_Distributed\_Computing.pdf).
 A tutorial introduction to RevoScaleR’s distributed computing features (currently supported on Windows HPC Server, Hadoop, and Teradata).